+Manipulations

+In Studies 1 and 2, participants were evenly and randomly assigned into one of three conditions: base rate, similarity, or prediction.

+In the base rate condition, participants were asked to guess the percentage of current first year graduate students enrolled in nine fields of specialization (e.g., business administration, computer science, engineering, etc.).
+In the similarity condition, participants were further evenly and randomly split into groups to be shown either the business administration, computer science, engineering, law, library science, or medicine description.
+They were then asked to rank how similar the described individual is to the typical graduate student in the nine fields of specialization.
+In the prediction condition, participants were similarly split into groups to be shown one of the six aforementioned descriptions, but were instead asked to rank the nine fields of specialization on the likelihood of the described individual being a graduate from that field.
+The prediction condition participants were further given a null description which provided no information about an individual Don T. except that he is a first-year graduate student and were asked to make the same likelihood rankings.

+Measures

+Judged base rates

+Participants reported their estimates of the percentage of current first year graduate students enrolled in the nine fields of specialization of business administration, computer science, engineering, humanities and education, law, library science, medicine, physical and life sciences, and social science and social work (0% = None enrolled, 100% = All enrolled).

+Similarity ranking

+Participants ranked the nine fields of specialization in terms of similarity between the individual description they were given and the typical student in that field.
+(1 = Most similar, 9 = Least similar).

+Likelihood ranking

+Participants ranked the nine fields of specialization in terms of the likelihood that the individual described is enrolled in that field.
+(1 = Most likely, 9 = Least likely).

+Self-perceived accuracy

+We modified the study design to incorporate the manipulation of perceived accuracy in the original Study 2 as a continuous measure of participants’ self-perceived accuracy.
+Specifically, participants reported the probability that they made correct predictions about the inquired likelihood for the individual shown (0% to 100% certainty).

+Data analysis strategy

+Replication: As in the original

 Mirroring the target article, we ran the following main analyses: a) For each of the six descriptions (business administration, computer science, engineering, library science, law, and medicine), we calculate the item-level correlation between the mean likelihood ranking and mean base rates for each of the nine fields of specialization; b) for each of the six descriptions, we calculate the item-level correlation between the mean likelihood ranking and mean similarity ranking for each of the nine fields of specialization.
 Deviating from the target article due to our combined study design, to address the same research question of the effect of participants’ self-perceived predictive accuracy, we calculated c) item-level correlations between the mean self-perceived accuracy in the six descriptions and the r value of likelihood-base rates for the six descriptions.
 Finally, to match the target article, we calculated d) the correlation between mean base rates and mean likelihood rankings for the null description (the null was shown to all participants in the prediction condition).